threekeytherapy/threekeytherapy.com/_projects/trainings.md

 ---
 title: Trainings
-subtitle: Work with your body to learn more about your inner self - in a group context
+subtitle:
-description:
+description: Work with your body to learn more about your inner self - in a group context.
 featured_image: images/mv-training2.jpg
 ---